winggiver/wtm-website/README.md

 ##Hamburg Photos

-Photos from the city of Hamburg were provided by WTH admins and members.
+Photos from the city of Hamburg by WTM lead and member.

-WTH Admin --> Anja Schumann
+WTM Lead --> Anja Schumann

-WTH Member --> Simla K&uuml;&ccedil;&uuml;ksayan
+WTM Member --> Simla K&uuml;&ccedil;&uuml;ksayan